Tips For Tourists: Getting A Myanmar SIM Card

 Ran out of data or minutes?
 Just log back on to your app and repeat the steps above.

-If you want the best coverage and speed buy two SIM cards to use the more expensive one only when necessary.
+If you want the best coverage and speed buy two SIM cards as I did.
 Take a look at this map of the Ooredoo coverage locations to find out exactly where they cover for your trip.
-Most of the tourist areas should be fine, although Tripsavvy mentions they did not have service at Inle Lake and Pindaya, but not as to when this was.
+Most of the tourist areas should be fine.
+I even managed to have data 90% of the way hiking between Kalaw and Inle Lake.

 Are you heading to Myanmar soon?